-Joint Global Health Trials scheme – launch of third call for proposals
+Joint Global Health Trials scheme – launch of fourth call for proposals

 - Objectives and remit